American cuisine: New England

 Meat is present though not as prominent, and typically is either stewed in dishes like Yankee pot roast and New England boiled dinner or braised, as in a picnic ham; these dishes suit the weather better as summers are humid and hot but winters are raw and cold, getting below 0 °C for most of the winter and only just above it by March.
 The roasting of whole turkeys began here as a centerpiece for large American banquets, and like all other East Coast tribes, the Native American tribes of New England prized wild turkeys as a source of sustenance and later Anglophone settlers were enamored of cooking them using methods they knew from Europe: often that meant trussing the bird and spinning it on a string or spit roasting.
-Today turkey meat is a key ingredient in soups, and also a favorite in several sandwiches like the Pilgrim.
-For lunch, hot roast beef is sometimes chopped finely into small pieces and put on a roll with salami and American or provolone cheese to make a steak bomb.
+Today, turkey meat is a key ingredient in soups and a favorite in several sandwiches, such as the Pilgrim.
+For lunch, hot roast beef is sometimes finely chopped and served on a roll with salami and American or provolone cheese to make a steak bomb.
 Bacon is often maple cured, and often bacon or salt pork drippings are an ingredient in corn chowder, a cousin of clam chowder.
-Veal consumption was prevalent in the North Atlantic States prior to World War II.
+Veal consumption was prevalent in the North Atlantic States before World War II.

 A variety of linguiça is favored as a breakfast food, introduced by Portuguese fishermen and Brazilian immigrants.
 Dairy farming and its resultant products figure strongly on the ingredient list, and homemade ice cream is a summertime staple of the region: it was a small seasonal roadside stand in Vermont that eventually became the internationally famous Ben and Jerry's ice cream.
-Vermont is known for producing farmhouse style cheeses, especially a type of cheddar.
+Vermont is known for producing farmhouse-style cheeses, especially a type of cheddar.
 The recipe goes all the way back to colonial times when English settlers brought the recipe with them from England and found the rocky landscape eminently suitable to making the cheese.
 Today Vermont has more artisanal cheese makers per capita than any other state, and diversity is such that interest in goat's milk cheeses has become prominent.